ATR-Lab/kami-head/coffee_ws/src/sui_coffee_order_indexer/README.md

 ## Topics

 The indexer publishes to the following topics:
-- `/sui_events`: Published events from the Sui blockchain
+- `/sui_events`: Published coffee club events from the Sui blockchain
 - `/indexer_status`: Status updates from the indexer

+## Services

+The indexer calls the following services:
+- `/coffee_command`: Commands the coffee machine when orders are ready for processing (requires `coffee_machine_control` package)

 ## Architecture Notes